 I will never forget the words spoken during the temple marriage of my youngest sister many years ago.
 The officiator looked around the beautiful room full of family and friends and then said the following:

 When we come inside holy temples of God, we feel protected by their sacred, strong and solid walls.
-We might feel like we never want to leave such a beautiful place because it is so safe and protected from the world.
-However, please remember and take comfort in knowing that the covenants we make with our Heavenly Father, along with the symbols that we take with us and wear, are stronger than the walls of this temple.
+We might feel like we never want to leave because it is so safe and protected from the world.
+However, we can take comfort knowing that the covenants we make with our Heavenly Father, along with the symbols that we take with us and wear, are stronger than the walls of this temple that surround us today.

 I walked out of the temple that day a different person.
 Since then, every time I enter into a holy temple or see those strong granite walls, I am reminded that yes, the temple walls are strong, but my covenants are stronger.
 This has changed the way I view my temple covenants—especially in times of trouble.
 This knowledge gives me hope knowing that despite whatever chaos or challenges happen in my world, my covenants have been forged with a fire stronger than iron and are longer lasting than anything on earth.